Code-Institute-Submissions/andreagorsche-akamherst_AugResub/README.md

 1. The idea to set the box-model elements to zero/none in the css stylesheet came from the Love Running example.

+## Style

+1. Font choice: The wireframe worked with the heading font Chalkduster.
+Since this font was not available by Google fonts, Frederika the Great was suggested by Graphichow (https://graphichow.com/knowledge/what-is-a-chalkboard-font-2/).
+Thus, this font was chosen as a heading font.
+Since Google Fonts doesn't the pairing feature anymore the developer googled for pairing fonts and found the recommendation to use Oswald.
+This recommendation was given by Easil (https://about.easil.com/free-font-pairing-guide-templates/)

 ### Content

 The content of the website was created by the developer who happens to be the writer A.K.
 Amherst.